micheles/decorator/docs/tests.documentation.rst

 separate docs for Python 2 and Python 3 effectively stopped any development on the module for several years.
 Moreover, it is now trivial to distribute the module as an universal wheel_ since 2to3 is no more required.
-Since Python 2.5 has been released 9 years ago, I felt that it was reasonable to drop the support for it.
+Since Python 2.5 has been released ages ago (in 2006), I felt that it was reasonable to drop the support for it.
 If you need to support ancient versions of Python, stick with the decorator module version 3.4.2.
 The current version supports all Python releases from 2.6 up to 3.6.